 Defending False Imprisonment Charges in Los Angeles

 It’s important to remember that the state has to prove that you are guilty of false imprisonment beyond a reasonable doubt.
 Just because you have been charged does not automatically mean that you will be convicted.
-You can increase the chances of a successful outcome by hiring an experienced criminal attorney to handle your defense.
+You can increase the chances of a successful outcome by hiring an experienced criminal attorney in Los Angeles to handle your defense.
 At The Rodriguez Law Group, we will thoroughly investigate your alleged crime.
 This investigation will help us to determine which of the following defenses may be most helpful in your specific case.

 - You did not act intentionally or purposefully.

 - You detained another person to protect them from certain harm.